MichaelMoroz/michaelmoroz.github.io/TODO/2024-8-25-WritingATensorCompilerFromScratch.md

 ---

 A bit more than a year ago from when this blog post has been published, when I was working on neural variational monte carlo (NVMC) in Unity it became painfully clear that working on any Machine Learning, let alone of this kind - is simply a no go without the required tools.
 To make it even remotely work I needed to cut a lot of corners which were making the project quite useless apart from being a good learning experience and working on small models.
 Instead of using backpropagation I needed to use evolution strategies (ES), the neural network was hardcoded into a single kernel, and the reduction operations were very primitive "loop over all elements per thread", which don't map that well to GPU's.

 While this did in fact perform extremely fast for small systems (like 2-4 electrons), it scaled horribly for anything larger.
 From some point there is just not enough registers on the GPU to store the entire neural network state (including the determinant which was singlethreaded!) so you really need a smart and dynamic way to combine neural network operations together in kernels that optimally use groupshared memory.

 Of course while I realized these problems exist - intially I thought I'd try to go forward with the old approach, and try to implement a somewhat more advanced optimization algorithm.
-Since I still didn't have backpropagation, and couldn't be bothered writing it by hand - I chose a more advanced evolution based algorithm - LM-MA-ES (Limited Memory Matrix Adaptation Evolution strategies).
+Since I still didn't have backpropagation, and couldn't be bothered writing it by hand - I chose a more advanced evolution based algorithm - LM-MA-ES (Limited Memory Matrix Adaptation Evolution Strategies).
 It already required a lot of matrix operation I decided to make a small tensor library in C# for Unity.

-As you might have already guessed, it turned out to be the complete opposite of "small" and resulted in [TensorFrost](https://github.com/MichaelMoroz/TensorFrost): a statically compiling tensor library with focus on being more "shader-like" than other similar libraries, but still being high level enough to do your "ML-like" things.
+As you might have already guessed, it turned out to be the complete opposite of **"small"** and resulted in [TensorFrost](https://github.com/MichaelMoroz/TensorFrost): a statically compiling tensor library with focus on being more "shader-like" than other similar libraries, but still being high level enough to do your "ML-like" things.

+<details><summary>TensorFrost?</summary><p>
-> The name was chosen from "tensor" + my surname translated from Ukrainian to english.
-I know, its not super creative.
+The name was chosen from "tensor" + my surname translated from Ukrainian to English.
+I know, its not super creative, given how many TensorSomething already exist.
 Also there is the funny problem that LLM's mistakingly assume its TensorFlow.
 Perhaps I should do `import TensorFrost as fr` instead of `as tf` in my examples.
+</p></details>

+---

 The thing is, this [isn't](https://github.com/MichaelMoroz/TensorCL) the first time I tried to make a tensor library.
 The first one I did in OpenCL a whole 5 years ago when I was still in the 3rd year of uni.
 At that point I didn't really know how to do kernel fusion or any other compiler-like optimization techniques so in the end I dropped the project since there wasn't anything particularly useful you could do with it (also you could just die from the bug infestation it had).
 It did have backwards mode autodifferentiation implemented by using a operation tape, but the performance of doing every operation one kernel at a time was just too bad for the stuff I usually do.
 (Interestingly enough, the reason I started working on it was quite similar to the one right now, I wanted to implement a neural potential energy surface for modelling molecules, specifically ZnO clusters)